 Here is a body further detailed with a .060 ball mill.
 It is actually recognizable with boots and legs if you look closely.
 The head attaches closest to you from this angle.

+This is a .012 bit, the smallest I could ever see the need to use.
+I will only use this for areas needed fine detail.
+These first women I am trying to make are fairly simple, just raw militia in a jump suit and carrying your basic small arms.
+If they turn out, which I think is a big if, I am going to make a sprue of heavy weapons for them.
 And this is a strange bird who built a nest in my shop rags right beside the CNC mill.
 It sets there looking at me and seems to be confident in its camoflage, even though it built a nest on bright red rags.
 I do not even know how it gets in and out, but it must make its way through a roof vent or beside the big doors.
 I have decided to allow it to stay, even though the 4 eggs are sure to lead to a quartet of annoying screaming chicks and a pile of crap covered shop rags.
 And that is what has been happening at the shop.
 I still have to get that other tank mass produced, but the ejection is being a real pain.
 I tend to get frustrated and then set things down for a while.
 Once I get some fresh energy I will tackle it.
 I have to admit I am a bit focused on getting a few squads of these hapless female cannon fodder on the battlefield.
 Squads like this are great, because sometimes they get lucky and take out a Chaos lord or something, giving you bragging rights for years.
 "Hey, remember that time my squad of housewives armed with rolling pins killed your 10,000 year old demonicly empowered, runic armored, power sword wielding berserking lunatic?
 Boy was that great."